NEW JULY 2024 DOL RULES: WHO GETS OVERTIME PAY? DO I HAVE TO PAY OVERTIME TO EVERY EMPLOYEE?

 Additionally, re-examination of these tests may bring other key questions to the forefront.
 Have you properly classified your workers as independent contractors or employees, are you meeting the delegation requirements, and are you delegating appropriately to your Licensed Massage Therapists?
 The ICS has information that may assist our members through this process:

 Delegation Note: The Medical Practice Act permits physicians to delegate patient care tasks to qualified licensed and unlicensed personnel in the office.
-“Delegation” is a term of art indicating a required level of direction and supervision over the person to whom the health care duties are delegated that would conflict with FLSA Administrative Exemption “exercise of discretion and independent judgment with respect to matters of significance.”
+“Delegation” is a term of art indicating a required level of direction and supervision over the person to whom the health care duties are delegated that would conflict by definition with FLSA Administrative Exemption “exercise of discretion and independent judgment with respect to matters of significance.”
 1 “Matters of significance” would be specific to the health care duties, and delegation implies that the tasks or duties are implicit and not subject to interpretation or modification through the use of discretion or judgment.
 Therefore, unlicensed staff members to whom health care tasks are delegated would not meet the Administrative Exemptions as provided by the Department of Labor.
 Additionally, by billing under your own NPI, you are implying delegation and supervisory control over the employee performing the delegated duties.
 Thus, a licensed employee would no longer be performing “consistent exercise of discretion and judgment.”
 1

 Footnote 1: US Department of Labor – Fact Sheet #17A: Exemption for Executive, Administrative, Professional, Computer & Outside Sales Employees Under the Fair Labor Standards Act (FLSA).